ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 ### Register filter

-Then add the filter to the repository `filters` method:
+Then, add the filter to the repository `filters` method:

 ```php
 // PostRepository.php